Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

-To harness all possible permutations, we establish a graph with user-vertices, AN-vertices, RF-vertices, and subcarrier-vertices, as illustrated in Fig. \ref{fig:fig-connect}(b), all without features.
+To harness four possible permutations, we establish a graph with user-vertices, AN-vertices, RF-vertices, and subcarrier-vertices, as illustrated in Fig. \ref{fig:fig-connect}(b), all without features.
 The precoding matrix ${\bf W}_{RF}$ consists of the features on the edges between RF-vertices and AN-vertices.
 The tensors ${\bf W}_{BB}$ and ${\bf H}$ are the features on the hyper-edges connecting RF-, subcarrier-, and user-vertices and the hyper-edges connecting AN-, subcarrier-, and user-vertices, respectively.

-We can use a 4D-GNN to learn a permutable policy, where ${\bf X}_l \in \mathbb{R}^{C_l\times M \times K\times N_t\times N_s}$, ${\bf H}$ is copied along the RF chain dimension and its real part is added with virtual feature in the input layer.
-The weight matrices in the update layers are the same as those in \eqref{PS-P}, but the parameter sharing of ${\bf P}_l$ has four hierarchies with $5C_lC_{l+1}$ trainable parameters.
-In the output layer, ${\bf W}_{BB}$ and ${\bf W}_{RF}$ are obtained by first averaging over antenna dimension and by averaging over user dimension and subcarrier dimension, respectively, and then by projection to satisfy the constraints.
+We can use a 4D-GNN to learn the policy, where ${\bf X}_l \in \mathbb{R}^{C_l\times M \times K\times N_t\times N_s}$, ${\bf H}$ is copied along the RF chain dimension and its real part is added with a virtual feature in the input layer.
+Before harnessing topology information, the weight matrices in update layers have similar structure to those in \eqref{PS-P} but with four-level hierarchical parameter sharing.
+In the output layer, ${\bf W}_{BB}$ and ${\bf W}_{RF}$ are obtained by first averaging ${\bf X}_L$ over antenna dimension and averaging ${\bf X}_L$ over user and subcarrier dimensions, respectively, and then by projection to satisfy the constraints.